 When metals and nonmetals form compounds, the metal atoms donate electrons to the nonmetal atoms.
-The metal atoms thereby assume positive charges due to their loss of negatively charged electrons, and the nonmetal atoms assume negative charges.
-Chemists refer to charged atoms as “ions.”
+The metal atoms become positive ions due to their loss of negatively charged electrons, and the nonmetal atoms become negative ions.
 Ions exhibit attractive forces for ions of opposite charge -- hence the adage that “opposites attract.”
-The force of attraction between oppositely charged ions, or of repulsion between like-charged ions, follows Coulomb’s law, expressed mathematically as F = k * q1 * q2 / d^2, where F represents the force of attraction in Newtons, q1 and q2 represents the charges of the two ions in coulombs, d represents the distance between the ions’ nuclei in meters and k is a proportionality constant of 8.99 x 10^9 Newton square meters per square coulomb.
+The force of attraction between oppositely charged ions follows Coulomb’s law: F = k * q1 * q2 / d2, where F represents the force of attraction in Newtons, q1 and q2 represents the charges of the two ions in coulombs, d represents the distance between the ions’ nuclei in meters and k is a proportionality constant of 8.99 x 109 Newton square meters per square coulomb.

-Refer to a table of ions to determine the charges of the positive and negative ions in the compound in question.
+Refer to a table of ions to find the charges of the positive and negative ions in the compound.
 Chemical formulas, by convention, list the positive ion first.
 In the compound calcium bromide, or CaBr2, for example, the calcium represents the positive ion and exhibits a charge of +2.
 Bromine represents the negative ion and exhibits a charge of -1.
 Therefore, q1 = 2 and q2 = 1 in the Coulomb’s law equation.

 Convert the charges on the ions to coulombs by multiplying each charge by 1.9 x 10-19.
 The +2 calcium ion therefore exhibits a charge of 2 * 1.9 x 10-19 = 3.8 x 10-19 coulombs, and bromine exhibits a charge of 1.9 x 10-19 coulombs.